syncfusion-content/angularjs-docs/angularjs/Autocomplete/data-binding.md

 #### Handling errors

 In remote binding, the server might not return data sometimes due to various reasons.
 In such cases we need to handle the error properly.
-We can handle this errorsusing the “[e-actionFailure](http://help.syncfusion.com/api/js/ejautocomplete)” event.
+We can handle this errors using the “[e-actionFailure](http://help.syncfusion.com/api/js/ejautocomplete)” event.

 #### See Also